Loosely based on Drabble’s own experiences, a compelling, beautifully written novel following three generations of women in one family

-The Peppered Moth is an absorbing exploration of the way we are shaped by our environment and ancestry, told through the story of one family across generations through the twentieth century.
+The Peppered Moth explores the way we are shaped by our environment and ancestry, told with elegant prose, wry humour and captivating storytelling, through the story of one family across generations through the twentieth century.

 “One of the more absorbing novels I have read in a long time, both for its sheer storytelling ability and for its powers of imaginative conjecture”